 This latest move by Delta is a step in the right direction, however, there are other ways you can benefit from free Wi-Fi onboard Aircraft.
 T-Mobile offers its customers a 1-hour free Gogo Wi-Fi pass, while T-Mobile One can have Gogo connectivity for the duration of the flight.

-You can also get 10 Gogo in-flight passes per year if you hold The Business Platinum® Card from American Express.
+You can also get 10 Gogo in-flight passes per year if you hold The Business Platinum® Card from American Express (Terms Apply).
 Alternatively, you can pick up 12 Gogo in-flight passes to use on Alaska Airlines, American Airlines, Delta, and Virgin America if you hold the FlexPerks® Travel Rewards Visa Signature® Card.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.